criblio/appscope/website/src/pages/docs/working-with.md

 For example:

-* If you are developing some code, and you want to see how its behavior changes as you iterate, use the CLI.
+* You are developing code, and you want to see how its behavior changes as you iterate. **Use the CLI.**

-* If you are running curl commands against a website, and want to see what changes when you switch between HTTP/1.1 and HTTP/2.2 and/or HTTP and HTTPS, use the CLI.
+* You are running curl commands against a website, and want to see what changes when you switch between HTTP/1.1 and HTTP/2.2 and/or HTTP and HTTPS. **Use the CLI.**

-* If you are running Nginx in a specific, unchanging way dictated by the requirements of your organization, and you want to see metrics, use the library.
+* You are running Nginx in a specific, unchanging way dictated by the requirements of your organization, and you want to see metrics. **Use the library.**

 Here's a decision tree to help you determine whether to use the CLI or the library.